zero64801/koboldcpp-rocm/README.md

 - Grab a small GGUF model, such as `wget https://huggingface.co/concedo/KobbleTinyV2-1.1B-GGUF/resolve/main/KobbleTiny-Q4_K.gguf`
 - Start the python server `python koboldcpp.py --model KobbleTiny-Q4_K.gguf`
 - Connect to `http://localhost:5001` on your mobile browser
-- If you encounter any errors, make sure your packages are up-to-date with `pkg up`
+- If you encounter any errors, make sure your packages are up-to-date with `pkg up` and `pkg upgrade`
+- If you have trouble installing an dependency, you can try the command `termux-change-repo` and choose a different repo (e.g. `Mirror by BFSU`)
 - GPU acceleration for Termux may be possible but I have not explored it.
 If you find a good cross-device solution, do share or PR it.

 ## AMD Users